-Peel off any surface wax and then sandwich the fabric between sheets of blotting paper or kitchen towels.
-Then, use a warm iron to press down on the back of the fabric.
+Peel off any surface wax with your hands first.
+Then sandwich the fabric between sheets of blotting paper or kitchen towels.
+Finally, use a warm iron to press down on the back of the fabric.

 Without rinsing off the liquid detergent, place the garment into the washing machine with similar items.
 Leaving the washing detergent on the hair removal wax stain will give your wash that extra boost of cleaning power.

 You can also use the pre-treat cap to ensure that you use the right amount of washing detergent.
 Just fill it with the correct dose of liquid detergent and place it directly into the drum of your washing machine, on top of your dirty laundry.

-WashWash on the usual cycle, on the hottest wash temperature indicated by the garment’s fabric care label.
+Wash your clothes on your usual cycle, at the hottest wash temperature allowed by the instructions on the garment’s fabric care label.

 When the cycle is complete, unload the garments immediately.

 Effective stain removal on a variety of stains

-Hair removal wax stains are part of those kind of stains you can pick up in the bathroom or as part of your beauty routine, but there are other tough stains out there that can also make your laundry life a challenge, like lipstick stains, acne cream stains, even perfume stains.
+Hair removal wax stains are part of those kinds of stains you can pick up in the bathroom or as part of your beauty routine, but there are other tough stains out there that can also make your laundry life a challenge, like lipstick stains, acne cream stains, even perfume stains.
 Luckily, with Ariel, you can see outstanding stain removal results from the first wash, so you can enjoy stain-free clothes!